01 of 07

 A Classic American BBQ Menu

-Since Independence Day is a time to celebrate the good ol' US of A, it's the perfect occasion to feature all (or some) of our American favorites.
+If you'd rather go classic, that's OK.
+Because Independence Day is a time to celebrate the good ol' US of A, it's the perfect occasion to feature all (or some) of our American favorites.
 This menu is just a suggestion—use it as inspiration when planning your July 4th BBQ.

 Continue to 7 of 7 below.

-- Grilled corn on the cob: From spicy rubs to herb butters to Mexican street corn, there are so many delicious ways to dress up an ear of grilled corn.
+- Grilled corn on the cob: From spicy rubs to herb butter to Mexican street corn, there are so many delicious ways to dress up an ear of grilled corn.
 Choose a recipe you think your guests will love or set up a variety of toppings they can put on the corn themselves.

 - Burgers and Dogs: Your guests may expect these ubiquitous American cookout foods, but you can still surprise them by making them a little special, like the to-die-for burgers and Lewis' Coney Island hot dogs.